-The ability to rent and receive income from one's property is a fundamental real property ownership right.
+To rent and receive income from one's property is a fundamental real property ownership right.
 However, this right is not absolute.
-Local government has the authority to regulate private land use through their police powers-that is the power of the government to enact measures that protect the safety, health and welfare of society.
-Further, local governments have the authority to regulate private land use through zoning enabling statutes.
-Rental regulations must not conflict with general or preemptive state law and must be within Constitutional bounds.
+Local government has the authority to regulate private land use through its police powers- the power of the government to enact measures that protect the safety, health, and welfare of society. ocal governments have the authority to regulate private land use through zoning enabling statutes.
+Rental regulations must not conflict with general or preemptive state law and must be within constitutional bounds.